 Sealing Terracotta Pots After Painting

 One you’re done painting your pots, I definitely recommend using spray sealer over the paint to protect your hard work.
 This won’t completely seal the pots, so they will still be able to breath.
-It just adds a layer of protection over your paint job.
-You can simply use a spray on sealer, which you can get in a clear matte or clear gloss finish.

 How To Paint Terracotta Pots With Acrylic Paint